Innovation

 or business models that innovators make available to markets, governments and society.

-Innovation is related to, but not the same as, invention: innovation is more apt to involve the practical implementation of an invention (i.e. new / improved ability) to make a meaningful impact in a market or society, and not all innovations require a new invention.
+Innovation is related to, but not the same as, invention: innovation is more apt to involve the practical implementation of an invention (i.e. new / improved ability) to make a meaningful impact in a market or society.
+Not all innovations require a new invention.

 Technical innovation often manifests itself via the engineering process when the problem being solved is of a technical or scientific nature.
 The opposite of innovation is exnovation.